axibase/atsd-use-cases/research/hawaii-prices/README.md

 consumer product in Hawaii.
 If the price of this second consumer item is also more expensive in Wailuku than in Hali and Honolulu, then we may not be dealing with an anomaly, but quite possibly a trend.

-From the data.gov website, let us choose [Hawaii electricity prices](https://catalog.data.gov/dataset/hi-electricity-prices-815fa) as our second dataset.
+From the data.gov website, choose [Hawaii electricity prices](https://catalog.data.gov/dataset/hi-electricity-prices-815fa) as our second dataset.

 From 2008 to 2012, the State of Hawaii collected electricity prices (in cents/kwh) for each of the Hawaiian islands: